What Does a Waiter or Waitress Do?

 Visit restaurants in person or fill out applications online.

 Be personable.
-How you come across in an interview will serve as an example for how you'll come across to customers.
+How you come across in an interview serves as an example for how you'll come across to customers.

 Comparing Similar Jobs